ljsinclair/ljsinclair/pulsar-edit/pulsar-essential-writers.md

 ### Copy blank line

-I don't know what the use case for this is, but it's possible to copy blank lines accidentally.
+I don't know what the use case for this is, but it's possible to accidentally copy blank lines.

 Switch this off in the keymap settings which are accessed: